peterpot/openath.github.io/standards.md

 tags: standards
 ---

-# Open Standards

-## Preface
+# The importance of open standards

+Lots of people are building systems to manage parts of the sport.
+No one system will ever do it all.
+It would be a huge step forward if we could agree common interchange formats.

 We'd like to evolve agreed standards for interchange between systems.
 This will hopefully involve both system-to-system standards (e.g JSON document formats), and human-friendly ones.
-The human-friendly ones will largely relate to what headings and values to use in spreadsheets; we can provide tools to check these and convert.
+The human-friendly ones will largely relate to what headings and values to use in spreadsheets; we can provide tools to check these and convert to JSON.

-The biggest challenge, to tackle first, is about codes and terminology:  how do we refer to things?

 This document is not aiming for the levels of precision of an ISO or Internet standard.
 In the words of the Internet Engineering Task Force, we want "rough consensus and running code".
 To this end we do NOT need to agree now exactly how to represent unusual or historic events such as the six mile track record, or quibble too much about recording the exact weight of the javelin used; these are important, but we can achieve other things while these are being discussed.
+We DO need to start representing the common events in the same ways.

 If you disagree with the standards, join the forum (coming soon) and argue, or make counter-suggestions, so we can reach the best solution quickly.
 The OpenTrack project wants to set its standards quickly.
 If yu are happy to follow these standards, let us know and we'll add your name to a list to put pressure on others.

+The process will likely work at two levels

+ - codes and representations: what we put in fields
+ - commn reference data:  how do we all refer to a particular club or team, or a venue?
+ - example documents to represent things like athletes, start lists, fixtures and results

 # Codes and representation

 We want to set unambiguous codes for the "things" use to build databases and systems.
 It is useful if these codes are safe for use in URL parameters (avoiding '?' and '/'), markup ('<, & and &'), and in filenames.
+It is also useful if they are not case-sensitive.
 There are workarounds for all of these things, but let's just avoid as many as we can.

 ## Gender ##